jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ![fit](DARE_logo.png)

-^ We all know this, but don't like to acknowledge it.
+^ We all know this, but don’t like to acknowledge it.
 Singletons are just glorified global variables!
-They suffer from all of the problems I was just talking about, we've just combined all of the problems into one magical object.
+They suffer from all of the problems I was just talking about, we’ve just combined all of the problems into one magical object.

 ---